AfolabiAwonuga/500_engine/README.md

 3. Inverted index: This module stores a mapping of each unique **Term** found in the "discription" of each equipment scrapped, to the locations in which the **Term** occurs in the database and its **Term Frequency(TF)** in every location it occurs.
 This information is then stored in the **MongoDb** database as a new collection.
 The inverted index is the first step to implementing **Ranked Retrival** which is implemented in the final module.
 The Inverted index module can be found in the "index" directory.

-4. Query processor: The query processor is responsible for processing user queries.
+4. Query processor: The query processor is responsible for processing user queries at the backend and a ui built using **streamlit**.
 By calculating the **Term Frequency(TF)/Inverse Document Frequency(IDF)** scores for each term in a query, the system is able to retrieve from the **MongoDb** database the most relevant documents based on the query.
 The Query processor module can be found in the "query_processor" directory.

 ## Tech Stack
 - Python
 - MongoDb